-To reach the start of the tour you will travel north by train from Oslo Gardermoen Airport to the town of Ringebu.
-Here we will take a taxi transfer of approximately 30 minutes to Spidbergseter in the Rondane National Park to our mountain hotel.
-You should take the 1429 hrs train to Ringebu, which is likely to be on the Departure board as the line to Trondheim S. It arrives at Ringebu at 1652 hrs.
-You will be collected by our hotel, and the transfer to your hotel from Ringebu station is included in your trip fee.
-We ask you to contact us BEFORE booking your flights so that we can verify the latest train times as these are published only 3 months before departure.
-The train station is in the airport building at Gardermoen and it all works very efficiently in terms of connecting with your flight.
-Tickets are easily booked on line, and you will usually benefit from a reduced price if you book in advance at Norwegian Trains.
+To reach the start of the tour you will travel north by train from Oslo Gardermoen Airport to the town of Vinstra.
+Here you will be collected at the railway station and we will take a taxi transfer of approximately 35 minutes to Rondablikk in the Rondane National Park to our mountain hotel.
+The train station is in the airport building at Oslo Gardermoen which makes everything easy.
+To ensure that you are able to make use of the prearranged group transfer, from train station to the hotel, you should take the 1429 hrs train to Vinstra, which is likely to be on the Departure board as the line to Trondheim S. Upon arrival at Vinstra station, at 1716 hrs, you will be collected by our hotel.
+Tickets are easily booked on line, and you will usually benefit from a reduced price if you book in advance at Vy.no.

-Please note that our hosts take a typically Norwegian laid-back approach to picking up guests at the station.
+Note that our hosts take a typically Norwegian laid-back approach to picking up guests at the station.
 Normally, your ski guide will be arriving on the same train, however, if they are not then it is worth pointing out that you will have to actively 'look' for your transfer driver.
 It would be unusual if the vehicle has a 'taxi' sign as it will often be the hotel staff who will collect you.
-Ringebu is a very small station and we suggest that if you have problems identifying your driver that you ring our hotel on +47 61 28 40 00.
-We will, however, update you with regard to the 'pick-up' when we send your Joining Instructions.
+Vinstra is a small station and we suggest that if you have problems identifying your driver that you ring the hotel.
+If you wish to take a train other than the recommended one for the group arrival please note that the taxi transfer to the hotel will be at your own expense.

 If you are joining a trip in the UK helicopter/mountain rescue insurance is not required as this is a free service.